nitya-v-yadav/gitclassroom-git/README.md

-- Vinod says that this community is amazing.
-For Begginers to begin with.
+- Vinod says that this community is amazing for Begginers to begin with.

 echo "# gitclassroom-git" >> README.md
 git init